Menu

 Explore quintessential aspects of Vermont life with Boundless Journeys

 Each season in Vermont brings a plethora of adventures and colors to the landscape — pristine white fields and snow-capped pine trees in winter, the pastels of wildflowers and lilacs in spring, deep greens of lush forests in summer, and of course the blazing foliage of yellow, red, and orange during autumn.
-We enjoy each season for different reasons but love nothing more than to share the summer and fall with our friends, families, and guests.
-No matter which season you choose, this trip takes in some of the best walks and hikes in northern and central Vermont.
+We enjoy each season for different reasons but love nothing more than to share the vibrant fall with our friends, families, and guests.
+This trip takes in some of the best walks and hikes in northern and central Vermont, amidst the fiery colors of the sugar maple trees.

 Two quintessential aspects of New England life are experienced on this exploration of Vermont — small towns and pastoral landscapes.
 We take advantage of all that is available, from great hikes to farm tours.
 In the evenings, we retire to genteel country accommodations in charming locations.